niess/danton/README.md

 Danton is a Python package designed specifically for the sampling of tau decays from ultra-high energy neutrinos interacting with the Earth's surface.
-It is capable of running in forward or backward Monte Carlo, and can be also be configured to sample tau fluxes instead of decay densities, or to sample transmitted neutrino fluxes.
+It is capable of running in forward or backward Monte Carlo, and can also be configured to sample tau fluxes instead of decay densities, or to sample transmitted neutrino fluxes.